Note: This article was first published on January 17, 2018 and is being republished on January 17, 2019, Rohith Vemula’s death anniversary.

 “The value of a man was reduced to his immediate identity and nearest possibility.
 To a vote.
 To a number.
 To a thing.
 Never was a man treated as a mind.”

 The above words are Rohith Vemula’s last, written in his suicide note.
 They serve as a critique of the contemporary social and political conditions.
 If we go through his letter, we can see that there is a quest to be free from the given caste body and to participate in the public as a normal unencumbered self.
 He wanted to become a writer like astronomer and scientist Carl Sagan.
 However, Rohith understood that he was nothing but an enslaved body, identified by filthy and degraded nomenclatures.
 In the matrix of caste, there is almost no space for a free individual.
 For Rohith, draining the filth of caste identity was a poised hope and he, along with his friends from Ambedkar Students’ Association (ASA), was struggling for this cause.
 However, modern institutions restricted them from making such courageous choices.
 Instead, he was punished for his political acts.
-Two years after his death (January 17, 2016), his body and soul still haunt us for failing him in achieving his dreams.
+Three years after his death (January 17, 2016), his body and soul still haunt us for failing him in achieving his dreams.

 Rohith’s suicide is the symbol of systemic oppression, institutionalised discrimination and criminal negligence by the University of Hyderabad.
 His death became a quick impetus for a nationwide mobilisation demanding ‘Justice for Rohith’ and brought to the forefront the apathy, hatred and discrimination that the Dalit students face in institutions of higher learning.
 Multiple testimonies of Dalit students across universities have established the fact that the non-Dalit faculty members, authorities and other members of the institutions discriminate and humiliate them.
 For instance, a non-Dalit member’s refusal to share his/her hostel room with a Dalit, giving minimum marks to Dalit students in viva-voce exam, not allotting a supervisor to a Dalit student on time, hurling abusive caste comments are some of the known everyday cases of discrimination on campuses.
 In addition, Dalit political and social activities are labeled with degraded adjectives and threatening consequences.